thisisamardeep/portfolio/_posts/2024-02-14-knapstack.md

 >int n =3  n number of items

+Basically we try to reduce our universe.
+We start from the end of the vector profit.Whether we start from end or from start or from any order is not important.What is important is that we pick each item only one.
+Every item can either be in our result set or it cannot be.

+Case 1) Item at position 3 is in our result set.In  that can we can reduce our knapstack problem to 2 items.So our final result is profit of last item plus knapstack result of n-1 items.

+Case 2)
 Let us start with a simple program that immediately 'panics' when it is run:

 ```rust